nadildk/treekay/README.md

-## Treekay Player 💿
+## Treekay Producer Page 💿
-Treekay Player is a modern interactive hub built to showcase beats, projects, and connect with collaborators or clients.
+This is a modern interactive hub built to showcase beats, projects, and connect with collaborators or clients.
 This project is designed for a music industry professional, blending sharp visuals and smooth functionality to highlight the producer's work.

 ## Features ✨